kiarafbickers/neverpolyester/README.md

 ## Step 6.
 Create Yourself as a User & Another User for Your Bots

-1. In the navbar, click on `Account` and you will be redirected to the login page.
+1. In the navbar, click on `Account` (the user icon) and you will be redirected to the login page.
 2. Click `Sign Up` and in the new window, enter your email address and a password (or whatever other authentication you have chosen).
 3. You'll need to verify your email with the code they've sent you.
 (If you have not set up Resend, the email will come from 'noreply@mail.app.supabase.io')
 4. When you run the app in localhost, there will be an `Admin Button` in the top navigation - but it won't work yet.